 When nutrition falls short, stamina in the bedroom can drop too, even if you seem healthy in your day-to-day routine.
 This guide will take you through the steps to recognize the signs of diet-related stamina loss and show you how to restore your energy and confidence.

-Step 1: Pay Attention to signals from your body
+Step 1: Pay attention to signals from your body

-When you eat too much processed food or miss out on important nutrients, these functions weaken, and you feel the difference in bed.
+When you eat too much processed food or miss out on essential nutrients, these functions weaken, and you feel the difference in bed.
 Below are some signs to identify when your diet is quietly draining your stamina:

 1. Notice sudden drops in energy during intimacy